 “The present Indian policy, which doubtless looks forward to the localizing and settlement of these roving tribes, is intimately connected with the agricultural development of the West.
 Unless they are localized and made to enter upon agricultural and pastoral pursuits they must ultimately be exterminated.
 There is no middle ground between these extremes—one or the other must be the final result.”

-This quote has been referenced the tribes’ letter to the U.S. Board On Geographic Names by historians and in a book commissioned by the National Park Service.
-Those references made their way into media coverage including HuffPost, the Billings Gazette, the Guardian, the U.K.’s Daily Mail and our own reporting.
+This quote has been referenced in the tribes’ letter to the U.S. Board On Geographic Names, by historians, and in a book commissioned by the National Park Service.
+Those references made their way into media coverage including HuffPost, the Billings Gazette, the Guardian, the U.K.’s Daily Mail, and our own reporting.

 It’s easy, at first glance, to believe Hayden wrote these words.
 He presented the report to the Interior Secretary and his name is on the front cover.

 But upon closer inspection, the report is an anthology written by Hayden and other members of his exploration party.
 The excerpt in question is from a larger section on agriculture written by Cyrus Thomas.

 Hayden did, however, draw special attention to Thomas’s report calling it of “great practical interest to the country.”

 The U.S. Board On Geographic Names also recognized the attribution error.
 A co-author of the book commissioned by the National Park Service, American Indians In Yellowstone National Park, told me the mistake may have been his.

 UCLA professor Peter Nabokov said he could’ve picked up the wrongly attributed quote from another academic researcher.
 The error wasn’t caught by copy editors or the Park Service’s archivist.